 While your restaurant’s daily capacity information is helpful to understand, the most powerful tool you can use to project revenue is your historical sales data.
 Your point of sale (POS) system contains an enormous amount of valuable restaurant data that you can use in your operations.

 Ultimately, forecasting with POS data depends on having access to accurate data and being able to act on it.
-If your restaurant management system is fully integrated with your POS system, you can automate tracking your sales and labor data for your restaurant forecasting.
+If your restaurant management system is fully integrated with your POS system, you can automate tracking your sales and labor data for your restaurant sales forecasting.

 Usually, to best understand your current sales trends, compare your current year sales trends to the sales trends of the past year.
 Say you want to use forecasting for the first Monday in September.
 Taking the average trailing Mondays of this year, versus the average of trailing Mondays at the same time last year, can give you comparable data sets.